 Orange Lake Fishing

-Orange lake has an extensive aquatic vegetation community, dominated by spatterdock (lily pads) and periodically hydrilla.
+Orange lake fishing opportunities has an extensive aquatic vegetation community, dominated by spatterdock (lily pads) and periodically hydrilla.
 Shallow marsh areas are inaccessible to anglers due to the dense growth of vegetation.
 Marion County and the Florida Fish and Wildlife Conservation Commission allocated funds to establish a fishing pier at Heagy-Burry Park (southwestern part of the lake).
-The pier is handicap-accessible.
-A fish attractor is located near the pier, which provides for good fishing.
+The dock is handicap-accessible with a fish attractor near the dock, which provides for good fishing.

-Orange Lake anglers catch Bluegill, redear sunfish, black crappie and largemouth bass are generally caught in the deeper spatterdock, emergent grasses and hydrilla.
-Water levels continue to be low on Orange Lake.
 Consequently, the only public ramp available for conventional boat access is Heagy-Burry.
-Despite the low water levels, catches of largemouth bass, black crappie and bream have been outstanding over the last several months.
+Despite the low water levels, catches of largemouth bass, black crappie, and bream have been outstanding over the last several months.
 The trend for bream and black crappie should continue until water temperatures start to decline, using grass shrimp and minnows as your best.
-As the water, temperature starts to cool down; black crappie anglers should drift or troll minnows and/or jigs along the emergent grass edges or pads.
-Largemouth bass anglers can currently enjoy catches of one to two pound fish around the majority of the Hydrilla edge, although catches of larger fish have become more common.
-Spinner baits, jerk worms and plastic worms will be the top baits.
+Cooling water temperatures groups up black crappie; anglers should drift or troll minnows and jigs for best results.
+Largemouth bass anglers can currently enjoy one to two-pound fish around the majority of the Hydrilla edge, although larger fish yields have become more common.
+Spinnerbaits, jerk worms, and plastic worms will be the top baits.